-A creamy, garlicky, vegan white bean dip, topped with delicious tomato-paprika onions, Romanian fasole batuta.
+A creamy, garlicky, vegan white bean dip, topped with caramelized onions, this is the very popular Romanian fasole batuta.

 Happy New Year!!!!

 And with the new year a new series on Where Is My Spoon.
 And this time not only a two-week or even monthly series, but a whole year series.
 I decided to go for Romanian cooking in 2017, so I could call this “One Year of Romanian Cooking”.

 Why Romanian cooking?
 Well, first of all because I am Romanian. 🙂

 Secondly, I realized (quite a long time ago) that although I am thoroughly Romanian and only left my native land as an adult, I don’t cook quite as much Romanian food as you might think.